 The engineering team researches part vendors to find the part that they need.

-Once the part is found, engineering submits a new part request in the form of a spreadsheet, E-mail, or a paper document to the purchasing and CAD departments.
+Once the part is found, engineering submits a new part request in the form of a spreadsheet, E-mail, or paper document to the purchasing and CAD departments.

 The CAD department uses part data gathered by engineering to develop preliminary library parts for schematic and layout.